A-Kamran/SemanticHadithKG/MIRO.md

 So far, no ontologies are available representing Hadith.

 3. **Target audience (MUST)**
+Hadith Researchers, Students of The Islamic Knowledge.

 ## C. Scope, requirements, development community
 1. **Scope and coverage (MUST)**
-The ontology covers the concepts necessary to create a .........
+The ontology covers the domain concepts of Hadith, Narrators and Narrator Chains.
+In particular the Narrator Chains have been modelled to a segment level to ensure retrieval of the Sequence of narrators
 The result is a vocabulary available to develop interoperable applications within the Islamic domain.

 2. **Development community (MUST)**